itsMapleLeaf/aspects3/app/rulebook.md

 ## Game Flow

-Players should first create their characters, assigning attributes, aspects, and lineages that suit them.
+Players should first create their characters, assigning attributes, aspects, and traits that suit them.

 The narrator (called the game master or dungeon master in other systems) should prepare a scenario for the players to play through, whether it’s a single-session one-shot, or a campaign spanning over dozens of sessions.
 Sessions can last anywhere around 1 to 3 hours, depending on the energy levels, attention span, and/or available time for those playing.